Lramseyer/vaporview/CONTRIBUTING.md

 ## Contributing your code

-- **No AI slop!** Feel free to use AI to assist your coding, but at the end of the day, I own this code base and I know how it's architected, and I will need ot maintain it moving forward.
+- **No AI slop!** Feel free to use AI to assist your coding, but I still own this code base and I know how it's architected, so I will need to maintain it moving forward.
 If you check in a massive PR with a dozen different file edits, you better be ready to explain how it works.
 - Consider small commits to establish a reputation before tackling big things.
 - For larger things, communicate before throwing a massive PR over the wall.
 Even if it's hand written!
 Corporate software is planned, architected, and documented, and there's no reason why we can't do the same in the open source world.
 - Consider joining the Vaporview [matrix element chat](https://matrix.to/#/#vaporview:fossi-chat.org) (It's kind of like discord)